SpaceKatt/CSPLN/scripts/README.txt

     To Do:

     Done:
-        Make text files produced in '..\data' contain dictionaries, not lists.
+        Make text files produced in '../data' contain dictionaries, not lists.
             This is important because we can present data as; {md5, size}.
             This change would prevent information loss and allow for better search/traceability.